Andes: Mining

 The Andes rose to fame for their mineral wealth during the Spanish conquest of South America.
 Although Andean Amerindian peoples crafted ceremonial jewelry of gold and other metals, the mineralizations of the Andes were first mined on a large scale after the Spanish arrival.
 Potosí in present-day Bolivia and Cerro de Pasco in Peru were among the principal mines of the Spanish Empire in the New World.
 Río de la Plata and Argentina derive their names from the silver of Potosí.

 Currently, mining in the Andes of Chile and Peru places these countries as the first and second major producers of copper in the world.
 Peru also contains the 4th-largest goldmine in the world: the Yanacocha.
 The Bolivian Andes principally produce tin, although historically silver mining had a huge impact on the economy of 17th-century Europe.
-In Chile in the higher portions of the Andes there are only mining districs dominated by large-scale mining, while medium and small-scale mining is more common at lower altitudes.
+In Chile in the higher portions of the Andes there are only mining districts dominated by large-scale mining, while medium and small-scale mining is more common at lower altitudes.
 For mines in the high Andes there are logistical difficulties in the use of sea water, in addition to increased probabilities of extreme weather events that may disrupt water supply.
 The gold deposits of the El Indio Gold Belt tend to lie along the Argentina–Chile border and next to or below glaciers and gold mining there have thus issues relating to the bi-nationality and their environmental impacts on glaciers.

 Mining in the cold conditions in the Andes pose also difficult conditions for outdoor workers such as pallaqueras and for the batteries of electrified machinery.

 There is a long history of mining in the Andes, from the Spanish silver mines in Potosí in the 16th century to the vast current porphyry copper deposits of Chuquicamata and Escondida in Chile and Toquepala in Peru.
 Other metals, including iron, gold, and tin, in addition to non-metallic resources are important.
 The Andes have a vast supply of lithium; Argentina, Bolivia, and Chile have the three largest reserves in the world respectively.

 Peaks

+An aerial view of the Andes between Santiago in Chile and Mendoza, Argentina with a large ice field on the southern slope of San José volcano (left), Marmolejo (right), and Tupungato (far right).

 This list contains some of the major peaks in the Andes mountain range.
 The highest peak is Aconcagua of Argentina.